praxis/praxis/reference/plugins.md

 The two main components of a plugin in Praxis are:

 * `Plugin`: The class that is instantiated for each use of the plugin (unless it includes `Singleton`, in which case its `instance` is used).
-  * `Plugin#config_key`: the name used by Praxis to store the plugin's instance the `Application#plugins` hash, and where relevant configuration data will be located in `Application#config`.
 * `PluginConcern`: An `ActiveSupport::Concern` module that encloses extensions to core Praxis classes.

 A plugin in Praxis *must* consist of a subclass of `Plugin`, and that subclass *may* be enclosed in a module that has included `PluginConcern`

 ## Plugin Bootstrapping and Configuration

-When `Bootloader#use` is called when loading an application's `environment.rb`, a number of things happen:
+Praxis processes your `Bootloader#use` invocations while loading environment.rb and performs a few actions to load your plugin:

-1. If the plugin provided is a module that includes `PluginConcern`, that module's `setup!` method is called.
+1. The plugin module's `setup!` method is called.
 By default, that method will inject any relevant modules into the core Praxis classes, provided that is the first time the method has been called (in the event the plugin is used multiple times in one application).
-2. An instance of that plugin's `Plugin` subclass is created and saved in the application's set of plugins.
+2. An instance of that plugin's `Plugin` class is created and saved in the application's set of plugins.
 Or, if that subclass is a `Singleton`, then its `instance` is retrieved and used instead.

-The configuration of the that instance, however, is deferred until a separate `:plugin` stage, which itself is divided into a number of sub-stages.
-In order, along with their relevant `Plugin` callbacks are:
+The configuration of the Plugin instance, however, is deferred until a separate `:plugin` stage during [bootstrapping](reference/bootstrapping).
+Praxis calls your plugin during the `:prepare`, `:load` and `:setup` sub-stages in that order using the following callback methods:

 1. `prepare`: `Plugin#prepare_config(node)`, adds the plugin's configuration definition to the provided node from the application's own configuration.
 2. `load`: `Plugin#load_config!`, loads relevant configuration data and returns it.
 Note that the callback is not responsible for setting anything on the application, that is taken care of by the stage.